azatsarynnyy/docs/ext.md

    -DarchetypeVersion=LATEST \
    -DarchetypeArtifactId=plugin-menu-archetype
 ```
-During the code genration you will be asked to define the several properies:
+During the code generation you will be asked to define the several properties:
 - groupId - type `org.eclipse.che.plugin`
 - artifactId - type `che-plugin-menu`
 - version - just hit the <kbd>Enter</kbd> to use `1.0-SNAPSHOT`